navis-org/fafbseg-py/README.md

 1. "_Whole-brain annotation and multi-connectome cell typing quantifies circuit stereotypy in Drosophila_" Schlegel _et al._, bioRxiv (2023); doi: https://doi.org/10.1101/2023.06.27.546055
 2. "_Neuronal wiring diagram of an adult brain_" Dorkenwald _et al._, bioRxiv (2023); doi: https://doi.org/10.1101/2023.06.27.546656

+Depending on what data you used (e.g. neurotransmitter predictions) you might need to cite additional publications.
+Please see the [Citation Guidelines](https://codex.flywire.ai/about_flywire) on Codex.